New Campaign Teaches How To Help When A Muslim Is Harassed

 Brooks says it'd be useful to add a note of caution to the posters, urging people to first consider safety, and reminding them to call 911 if it looks risky.
 But Brooks says she applauds the city initiative, and that in most cases people can —and should — intervene.

-"We take a greater risk when we just let the sit pass because people then begin to think its OK," says Brooks.
+"We take a greater risk when we just let these situations pass, because people then begin to think that it's OK to do so," says Brooks.
 "We can't allow harassing behavior to become normalized."

 Yusufi Vali, executive director of the Islamic Society of Boston Cultural Center Mosque, calls the posters "phenomenal."
 He says his wife was recently harassed at a store, and would have loved if someone had stepped in.